Do you see, how easy it is to manipulate someone?

 Suppose you bought a SAAS product.

-And you write an email to customer care, and you received a reply from them within 5-10 minutes.
+And you write an email to customer care and received a reply from them within 5-10 minutes.

 What will be your reaction?